emma0925/Gene-Summary-Enhancer/README.md

 #### Script Functions

-- **Shell Script (`submit_all_batch.sh`):** Divides all gene IDs into different batches and prepares sbatch scripts for submission to Compute Canada's scheduling system.
+- **Shell Script (`get_connectome_for_all.sh`):** Divides all gene IDs into different batches and prepares sbatch scripts for submission to Compute Canada's scheduling system.
 This script automates the setup for parallel data extraction, including the creation of necessary directories for organized storage of outputs.

 - **Python Script (`generate_connectome_output.py`):** Fetches data for each gene ID by making requests to the Connectome API, processes the response to ensure data integrity, and saves the results in a structured JSON format.
 The script is designed to handle API rate limits gracefully and includes error handling to manage any issues that may arise during data retrieval.

 #### Configuration and Usage

-Users must update certain paths in the `submit_all_batch.sh` script to match their environment and project structure, including directories for the virtual environment, input and output data, and the Python script path.
+Users must update certain paths in the `get_connectome_for_all.sh` script to match their environment and project structure, including directories for the virtual environment, input and output data, and the Python script path.

 #### Execution